You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 And the courts, you can't do that.

-We're we're gonna we're gonna legislate the behavior is uh is is civil rights, and from that case they went on at the Texas case is Lawrence versus Texas to say that same-sex sodomy is constitutionally protected, and that that all forms the basis uh for ruling that same-sex marriage cannot be prohibited by the states under the 14th Amendment's equal protection clause, which is what has begot the same-sex marriage amendment to the Constitution.
+And that all forms the basis for ruling that same-sex marriage cannot be prohibited by the states under the 14th Amendment's Equal Protection Clause, which is what has begot the same-sex marriage amendment to the Constitution.

-The Supreme Court has put all of this in motion, and it started in Romer versus Evans in uh in 1996 in Colorado.
+The Supreme Court has put all of this in motion, and it started in Roma versus Evans in 1996 in Colorado.

-Uh, just I just want you to understand the details of of this and the and the and the trail uh to to where it leads.
+I just want you to understand the details of this and the trail to where it leads.

-Uh, Linda, Orange County, California, welcome to the EIB network.
+Linda, Orange County, California, welcome to the EIB Network.

 Hello.